thibautvs/react-website-starter/README.md

 * Sass as it's still the best CSS preprocessor and simpler than a custom PostCSS configuration.
 * Only essential libraries for speed optimization. jQuery, Lodash, Moment etc can be installed later on when necessary.
 * No app/vendor bundle split, leading to fewer HTTP requests as static websites usually only have a few dependencies.
+* No semicolons in JavaScript files for nicer/simpler looking code.
+Popular convention in modern projects such as [Redux][redux].
+Can be easily restored/removed via [Semi][semi].
 * To understand the project design more in depth, have a look at the [commits history][commits-history] which contains clear, small commits related to a single feature at a time.